microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 (Pause 10 seconds)

-Not long ago, being able to give a computer a photograph and it being able to give us useful information about what’s in the picture was the stuff of science fiction.
+Not long ago, being able to give a computer a photograph and it being able to give us useful information about what’s in the picture was literally the stuff of science fiction.
 This XKCD was published in September, 2014.
 Now, five years later, a computer can easily tell whether a photo is of a bird, thanks to the advent of big data, GPU computing, and convolutional neural networks.
 Let's see how.